Contact information

 Pregnancy and cardiovascular risk

 Having high blood pressure during and following pregnancy can occasionally lead to very serious problems such as pre-eclampsia or stroke.
 I joined the hypertension team in 2011 to work on a new research area examining the use of self-monitoring of blood pressure during and following hypertensive pregnancy.
 This research has developed to include large randomised controlled trials, pilot and feasibility studies, accuracy studies, systematic reviews, surveys, intervention development with co-design, cost analysis, and qualitative research projects.
+I am a co-investigator for the SNAP2 trial, which seeks to optimize care for people after a hypertensive pregnancy.

 Hypertension in the general population